sail-sg/dice/README.md

 This repo is built on [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
 Thanks for the amazing work!

 ## Citation
-Please cite our paper if you find the repo helpful in your work:
+Please consider citing our paper if you find the repo helpful in your work:

 ```bibtex
 @article{chen2024bootstrapping,